leopuleo/easy-panorama/readme.txt

 1. Activate the plugin.

 Done!
 Now you can embed panoramic pictures into WordPress editor clicking on the "Add panorama" button.
 Choose the image and insert into the post/page: this will be rendered as panorama image.
+If you are using the Gutenberg editor, you will find the panorama block within the blocks list.
 Visit the new admin page (Settings > Easy Panorama) to customize Paver scripts behaviour.

 == Frequently Asked Questions ==